kartik-v/yii2-app-practical/docs/guide/structure-path-aliases.md

 - `@web` - base URL of currently running web application.
 - `@webroot` - web root directory of currently running web application.

-The aliases specific to the directory structure of the advanced application (`@common`,  `@frontend`, `@backend`, and `@console`) are defined in `common/config/bootstrap.php`.
+The aliases specific to the directory structure of the practical application (`@common`,  `@frontend`, `@backend`, and `@console`) are defined in `common/config/bootstrap.php`.